sjeohp-zz/persistent-rbtree/README.md

 The red-black tree described there has no remove methods, so I added them.
 This required:
   methods for replacing the contents of a node with its min or max child;
-  additional temporary colours: negative-black and double-black for coping with removed nodes;
+  additional temporary colours negative-black and double-black for coping with removed nodes;
   rewritten balance function;
   bubble function for eliminating negative/double-black.